The aims of this lesson are:

 If you want, you can also have a more detailed look at the files and exercises in the matlab_images folder.

-returnTimecourse()data, xcoord, ycoord and zcoord (the coordinates should be in the format that fsl uses… in particular, start counting at 0, not 1 like matlab…!!)tcourse inside the function)% tcourse = returnTimecourse(data, xcoord, ycoord, zcoord);
+returnTimecourse()data, xcoord, ycoord and zcoord (the coordinates could be in the format that fsl uses… in particular, start counting at 0, not 1 like matlab…!!
+FSL and SPM use different conventions)tcourse inside the function)This would give you a function signature like this:

 % use it like this...